-In this manuscript we detail the initial release of \textsc{nDspec}, a Python library designed to enable modelling multi-dimensional X-ray data while interfacing with existing Python libraries.
-The initial release is focused on modelling two-dimensional spectral-timing data produced through Fourier techniques.
-Spectral-polarimetry and polarimetric-timing are not yet supported, but will be the subject of a dedicated future release.
-The manuscript is structured as follows.
+The initial release detailed here is focused on presenting the overall framework, as well as a use case that is currently challenging to address with existing packages: modelling two-dimensional spectral-timing data produced through Fourier techniques.
+This is particularly relevant given that our ability to model spectral-timing data with libraries designed for one-dimensional data has not kept pace with the quality of that data, and thus that presents a major bottleneck to our analysis efforts.
+While spectral polarimetry and polarimetric timing are not yet supported, this functionality is currently in active development and will be the subject of a future release.
+The paper is structured as follows.
 In Sec.\ref{sec:core} we describe the core philosophy and functionality of nDspec, and describe how the software handles response matrices, Fourier products, and statistical inference.
 In Sec.\ref{sec:demo} we demonstrate the functionality of the software by modelling spectral, timing, and spectral-timing data from a typical NICER observation of an accreting black hole X-ray binary.
 In Sec.\ref{sec:development} we detail our plans for future features in the library, and draw our conclusions.
 Finally, in Appendix.\ref{sec:appendix} we report the posterior distributions for all the models used in the paper.
-The code is entirely open source under an MIT licence and fully documented, and can be found at \url{https://github.com/matteolucchini1/nDspec}.
-A reproduction package to re-create every plot and re-run every fit in the paper can be found at DOI:\url{10.5281/zenodo.16567436}.